gibilogic/element-geocoding/README.md

 This package contains useful classes for working with geographical coordinates.

-It uses Google's geocoding service; you can find more informations on the [official documentation](https://developers.google.com/maps/documentation/geocoding/start).
+It uses Google's geocoding service; you can find more informations on its [official documentation](https://developers.google.com/maps/documentation/geocoding/start).

 ## Installation